OpenIdentityPlatform/OpenICF/OpenICF-java-framework/openicf-zip/src/main/resources/legal-notices/THIRDPARTYREADME.txt

 See the License for the specific language governing permissions and limitations under the License.

 ***************************************************************************
 Eclipse Public License - v 1.0
 ***************************************************************************

-The following softwares may be included in this product:

-Name: Logback Classic Module
 Version: ch.qos.logback:logback-classic:1.1.1
 Copyright: Copyright (C) 1999-2012, QOS.ch.
 All rights reserved.

-Name: Logback Core Module
 Version: ch.qos.logback:logback-core:1.1.1
 Copyright: Copyright (C) 1999-2012, QOS.ch.
 All rights reserved.